-Organize your Finances
+Organize your finances

-How much can you Comfortably Afford?
+How much can you comfortably afford?

-What Determines how I will be Approved for?
+What determines how I will be Approved for?

 The first guideline is known as the housing expense-to-income ratio.
 It compares your proposed monthly home payment (PITI) to your total household gross monthly income.
 The second guideline is the debt-to-income ratio.
 This compares your anticipated monthly loan payment to your gross (pre-tax) monthly earnings and your monthly debt payments.
 Monthly debt includes expenses such as credit cards, car loans, student loans, consumer loans, and other financial obligations such as child support and alimony.

-Your credit history can also affect the amount required for a down payment, the amount you can borrow in relation to your income, and the interest rate you are offered.
-Keep in mind, even if you have no established credit history, or less-than-perfect credit, there are loan programs that can help you own a home.
+Your credit history can also affect the amount required for a down payment, the amount you can borrow in relation to your income and the interest rate you are offered.
+Keep in mind, even if you have no established credit history or less-than-perfect credit, there are loan programs that can help you own a home.

 Here are some steps you can take to establish or improve your credit rating:

 - Some loan program guidelines allow “alternative” credit records.
-If you have a limited credit history, your paid receipts and canceled checks for rent and utility payments can also help you document a pattern of paying your monthly obligations on time.
+If you have a limited credit history, your paid receipts and canceled checks for rent and utility payments can also help to document a pattern of paying your monthly obligations on time.

 - If you already have outstanding loans or credit card debt, pay off as much as possible.
-The amount of monthly debt you are responsible for paying reduces your capacity for taking on new debt for a home loan.
+The amount of monthly debt that you are responsible for paying reduces your capacity for taking on new debt for a home loan.